parthgoswami-github/prod/certified-calico-operator/index.md

 ## Why did I take this course?

-I come from the Networking background.  worked for Red Hat for about four years before moving on to Cloudera.
+I come from the Networking background.
+Worked for Red Hat for about four years before moving on to Cloudera.
 During that time, I spent a significant amount of time on networking and began working with containers and kubernetes.
 I could therefore relate to Project calico's products and solutions because I was familiar with networking, cloud native, and containers.
 This made me want to explore Calico's cloud-native based open source solution on networking kubernetes.

 ## Taking the course: